 - Leave the premises in the same condition in which it was found when the tenant moved in.

 - Return all keys on the date the premises are returned to the landlord.

 This is just an overview of the basic obligations of landlord and tenant.
 There may be other clauses that each party wants to add to the rental agreement.
 There are some terms that will not be enforced even if agreed to if they are deemed to be against public policy.

-Receivership happens when a property’s condition has deteriorated to the point where the court finds it necessary to appoint a receiver to make the necessary repairs.
+Receivership happens when a property's condition has deteriorated to the point where the court finds it necessary to appoint a receiver to make the necessary repairs.
 Code enforcement agencies, such as a Board of Health or inspectional services, will typically identified these properties.
-The legal department for the municipality or the Attorney General’s office will petition the local Housing Court for the appointment of a receiver.
+The legal department for the municipality or the Attorney General's office will petition the local Housing Court for the appointment of a receiver.
 However, although rarely done, tenants may also petition the Housing Court for the appointment of a receiver.
 An appointed receiver will make the necessary repairs and place a lien against the property.
 The receiver makes the necessary repairs and forecloses on the lien.
 The receiver will then auction the property and use the proceeds to pay for the lien thereby ending the receivership.
 If your property is facing receivership, it is imperative to hire an attorney who has experience dealing with receivership.
-Attorney Sean M. Murphy has extensive experience representing municipal petitioners, property owners and receivers in receivership cases.
+Our attorneys have extensive experience representing municipal petitioners, property owners and receivers in receivership cases.